Updated April 2026

 Consider alternatives

-A dedicated savings account, term life insurance or a pre-paid funeral plan may achieve the same goal at a different cost depending on your situation.
+A funeral bond, dedicated savings account or term life insurance policy may achieve the same goal at a different cost depending on your circumstances.

 6